-Oakley is now spayed and ready for a real home with someone who loves her.
-She is being fostered in Los Angeles.
-If you would like to meet this beautiful sweetheart, please email Laura at firstname.lastname@example.org.
+Carob and Maple are friendly and very sweet bunnies.
+Carob is the baby still figuring out the world, while Maple is the very gentle, sweet and wise big brother.
+Carob is now spayed and Maple is now neutered so they are ready for a real home with someone who loves them!
+They are being fostered in Los Angeles.
+If you would like to meet this adorable and sweet bonded pair, please email Laura at email@example.com.

 Cats Cradle Rescue animals are spayed or neutered and have received at least one vaccination before they are placed up for adoption; however, kittens receive two vaccinations.
 Each animal lives in a foster home as part of the family.